-Inspired by the recent founding of the Funding Exchange in New York, they wanted to give birth to a foundation which would support small, grassroots organizations working for peace, human rights and economic justice.
-They also wanted the foundation to be held accountable to the communities it served, and to provide a way to hold activist organizations accountable to those communities as well, and so they launched our community – led grantmaking committee which makes all funding decisions for Chinook.
+Inspired by the recent founding of the Funding Exchange in New York, our founders wanted to birth to a foundation that would support small, grassroots organizations working for peace, human rights, and economic justice.
+They wanted the foundation to be held accountable to the communities it served, and to provide a way to hold activist organizations accountable to those communities.
+That thinking led to the launch of our community-led grantmaking committee, which makes all funding decisions for Chinook.

 Throughout the 1990’s Chinook Fund took a chance on providing seed money to many critical movements and organizations.
 When it was controversial to fund LGBTQ organizations after Amendment 2 was passed, Chinook led the way in providing grants to those organizing in response.
 When it was considered risky to fund groups organizing undocumented immigrants, Chinook was the first to lend its support.
 Chinook provided the first start-up grant, technical assistance, and consistent funding during the early years of many leading social change organizations in the state, including Colorado Progressive Coalition, 9 to 5 Colorado, Padres Unidos, Land Rights Council, Compañeros, Centro Humanitario and many more.